-Solid waste is the number one contributor of landfill waste disposal.
-Homes, schools, restaurants, public places, markets, offices and so on produce a great deal of rubbish, garbage and used materials.
+Solid waste is the number one contributor to landfill waste disposal.
+Homes, schools, restaurants, public places, markets, offices, and so on produce a great deal of rubbish, garbage, and used materials.

 Drastic Effects of Landfills

-On this account, EPA records that the methane expelled during the decomposition of organic matter in unmanaged landfills has the potential of trapping solar radiation 20 times more effective than carbon dioxide.
+On this account, EPA records that the methane expelled during the decomposition of organic matter in unmanaged landfills has the potential to trap solar radiation 28 times more effectively than carbon dioxide.

-Aside from the methane gas, other household and agricultural chemicals that find way to the landfills like bleach and ammonia can generate toxic gases that can greatly impact the air quality within the landfill vicinity.
-Dust, particulate matter and other non-chemical contaminates can also be expelled into the atmosphere, further contributing to air quality issues.
+Aside from the methane gas, other household and agricultural chemicals that find their way to the landfills, like bleach and ammonia, can generate toxic gases that can greatly impact the air quality within the landfill vicinity.
+Dust, particulate matter, and other non-chemical contaminates can also be expelled into the atmosphere, further contributing to air quality issues.

 Increases in the risk of severe health implications such as birth defects, low birth weight, and particular cancers have been reported in individuals living next to landfill areas in numerous studies.

-The effects are linked with the toxic actions of the chemicals present in the landfill wastes.
+The effects are linked to the toxic actions of the chemicals present in landfill wastes.
 From contamination of the air with harmful gases to water pollution, the outcome is adverse human health effects.
-Landfill toxic gas releases and water pollution are as well associated with lung and heart diseases respectively.
+Landfill toxic gas releases and water pollution are also associated with lung and heart diseases respectively.

 The upper layer of the soil is damaged, distorting soil fertility and activity and affecting plant life.
-Industrial and electronic wastes in the landfills destroy the quality of the soil and land thereby upsetting the land ecosystems.
+Industrial and electronic wastes in the landfills destroy the quality of the soil and land, thereby upsetting the land ecosystems.

 The economic and social cost of landfill management is very high.
 From the management of the gases coming out of the landfills to groundwater contamination management, and ensuring compliance with environmental regulatory policies drains a lot of the municipality’s and tax payer’s money in terms of integrated waste management.

-Methane is notably the most flammable and combustible gas in the landfill and as such, given its abundant supply it can create havoc.
+Methane is notably the most flammable and combustible gas in the landfill, and as such, given its abundant supply, it can create havoc.
 Combustion of the landfill even worsens the situation as the burning of the chemicals adds more chemical load to the area.

 Impressive Solutions of Landfills

-The construction of modern landfills with well-engineered and managed disposal facilities can significantly lessen the impacts of landfill on soil, air, and water.
+The construction of modern landfills with well-engineered and managed disposal facilities can significantly lessen the impacts of landfills on soil, air, and water.

-Recycle, Re-use, and reduce
+2. Recycle, Re-use, and Reduce

-Landfill management will always remain a major environmental if communities don’t embrace the need of recycling, reducing and reuse.
-The increased demand of manufactured products is what increases the final waste products that end up in the landfill.
+Landfill management will always remain a major environmental issue if communities don’t embrace the need for recycling, reducing, and reusing.
+The increased demand for manufactured products increases the final waste products that end up in the landfill.

-Reducing our demand for manufactured products and embracing re-use can equally favor reduction to both the toxicity and volume of waste that end up in the landfill as waste.
+Reducing our demand for manufactured products and embracing reuse can equally favor reducing the toxicity and volume of waste in landfills.
 People have no option but to embrace the art of using manufactured products to the end of their useful life.
-These can be split into the following simple steps:

 - Rethink our consumption needs: After huge purchases, we find out that most of the products don’t make us as happy as we thought they would.
 In going about our life experiences, we should reconsider our consumption habits and also buy what we think is necessary and useful for the betterment of both our well-being and nature.